EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 An **app** is an Open OnDemand component that performs a specific function.
 May apps allow you to run jobs on back-ends.
 However, other apps perform other useful functions, for example, the [Active Jobs](apps/active-jobs.md) app which allows you to see which of your jobs have been submitted, are running, or have completed

 A subset of apps that run jobs on back-ends are called **interactive apps**.
 Within our Open OnDemand service, this relates to how apps are implemented, rather than used.
-All our container execution service apps are classed, in Open OnDemand terms, as 'interactive' even those apps that run non-interactive containers!
+All our Container Execution Service apps are classed, in Open OnDemand terms, as 'interactive' even those apps that run non-interactive containers!

 ---